f-odc/xai-assisted-intrusion-detection/docs/Prototype - epsilon.md

 ---
 # IDS & Detector

 We perform the exact same steps as described in [Prototype *delta*](Prototype%20-%20delta.md) to create an IDS and detector.
-We just use only `5000` samples from each class and create *FGSM* adversal samples and explanations.
+We just use only `5000` samples from each class and create *FGSM* adversarial samples and explanations.

 # Result